JuliaDocs/DemoCards.jl/README.md

 * a plugin package to `Documenter.jl`.
 * magically generate an index page for all demos.
 * minimal configuration.
+* all demos can be tested by CI.
+* support demos in markdown and julia format.

 Organize your folders in the following way, and let `DemoCards.jl` manage the demo page for you.